KenEucker/quasar/README.md

 	* optionally add the `--watchJobs=true` argument to autoload json files to build quasars
 	* optionally add the `--runWebform=true` to run the webform @ http://localhost:3720
 	* optionally add the `--autoBuildWebForm=true` to build the quasarWebform task on startup
+	* optionally add the `--reRun=true` to rebuild the last successfully run arguments back through quasar

 ## Package it as a standalone app
 1. run `bin/package` to create an executable that you can distribute as a standalone application